pkardas/notes/books/ddia.md

 - no dirty writes - you will only override data that has been committed

 Snapshot isolation - read committed is not solving all the issues (for example non-repeatable reads - when you select data in the middle of transaction).
-Data unavailable fro few seconds is not a problem, more problematic are long-lasting data inconsistencies.
+Data unavailable for few seconds is not a problem, more problematic are long-lasting data inconsistencies.
 Read committed is a boon for long-running , read-only queries such as backups and analytics.
 Transaction should see a consistent snapshot of the database, frozen at a particular point in time (so data is not changing when it is being processed).
 Key principle of snapshot isolation is: readers never block writers and writers